A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: Experiments

-We chose to use a simple neural network architecture for the inference model.
-The prediction model has $N+1$ factors $q_\paramP(y_i|\by_{1:i-1}, \bP)$, while the explanation model has $2N$ factors $q_\paramE(w_i|\by, \bw_{1, i-1}, \bP)$ (see Equation \ref{eq:nim}).
-We model each factor with an MLP and have no parameter sharing between the factors.
-Both $y_i$ and $w_i$ represent digits and are one-hot encoded, except for the first digit of the sum $y_1$: it can only be 0 or 1.
+We evaluate \textsc{A-NeSI} on the Multi-Digit MNISTAdd task (Section \ref{sec:problem-statement}).
+For the perception model, we use the same CNN as in DeepProbLog \cite{manhaeveDeepProbLogNeuralProbabilistic2018}.
+The prediction model has $N+1$ factors $q_\paramP(y_i|\by_{1:i-1}, \bP)$, while the explanation model has $2N$ factors $q_\paramE(w_i|\by, \bw_{1, i-1}, \bP)$.
+We model each factor with a separate MLP. $y_i$ and $w_i$ are one-hot encoded digits, except for the first output digit $y_1$: it can only be 0 or 1.
+We used a shared set of hyperparameters for all $N$.
+For more details and a description of the baselines, see Appendix \ref{appendix:mnist_add}.

-We performed hyperparameter tuning on a held-out validation set.
-We refer to Appendix \ref{appendix:hyperparameters} for the final set of hyperparameters used.
-Note that we use a single set of hyperparameters for all $N$.
-We ran each experiment 10 times to estimate average accuracy, where each run computes 100 epochs over the training dataset.
-We used Nvidia RTX A4000s GPUs and 24-core AMD EPYC-2 (Rome) 7402P CPUs.

-We compare with multiple neurosymbolic frameworks that previously tackled the MNISTAdd task.
-Several of those are probabilistic neurosymbolic methods: DeepProbLog \cite{manhaeveDeepProbLogNeuralProbabilistic2018}, DPLA* \cite{manhaeveApproximateInferenceNeural2021}, NeurASP \cite{yangNeurASPEmbracingNeural2020} and NeuPSL \cite{pryorNeuPSLNeuralProbabilistic2022}.
-We also compare with the fuzzy logic-based method LTN \cite{badreddineLogicTensorNetworks2022} and with Embed2Sym \cite{aspisEmbed2SymScalableNeuroSymbolic2022} and DeepStochLog \cite{wintersDeepStochLogNeuralStochastic2022}.
-We take results from the corresponding papers, except for DeepProbLog and NeurASP, which are from \cite{manhaeveApproximateInferenceNeural2021}, and LTN from \cite{pryorNeuPSLNeuralProbabilistic2022}\footnote[1]{We take the results of LTN from \cite{pryorNeuPSLNeuralProbabilistic2022} because \cite{badreddineLogicTensorNetworks2022} averages over the 10 best outcomes of 15 runs and overestimates its average accuracy.}.
-We reran Embed2Sym, averaging over 10 runs since its paper did not report standard deviations.
-We do not compare with DPLA* with pre-training because it tackles an easier problem where part of the digits are labeled.

-Embed2Sym \cite{aspisEmbed2SymScalableNeuroSymbolic2022} uses three steps to solve Multi-digit MNISTAdd: First, it trains a neural network to embed each digit and to predict the sum from these embeddings.
-It then clusters the embeddings and uses symbolic reasoning to assign clusters to labels. \textsc{A-NeSI} has a similar neural network architecture, but we train the prediction network on an objective that does not require data.
-Furthermore, we train \textsc{A-NeSI} end-to-end, unlike Embed2Sym.